-A clogged toilet is a terrible nightmare, and even the best toilets are prone to get clogged too.
+Trying to unclog a toilet can become a terrible nightmare, and even the best toilets are prone to get clogged too.
 You do not want to go through it, but if you are, I will show in this best toilet guide you how to unclog a toilet very easily with much ado.

 Have you got a clogged toilet?
 Do not panic, even as a home repair beginner, you can get rid of the clog as fast as you never thought, just in minutes.

-Toilet clogs can happen at any time whatsoever, but the best part is that you can really clear toilet clogs on your own even without paying for the services of a plumber.
+Clogs can happen at any time whatsoever, but the best part is that you can really clear them on your own even without paying for the services of a plumber.

 For deeper clogs, try snaking the drain or using a wet/dry vacuum to do the job.
 If you can even go hardcore, you can also use your hands.

-How to unclog a toilet at home – The ultimate toilet unclogging guide
+How to unclog a toilet at home – Ultimate unclogging guide

-This is a comprehensive guide on how to get rid of a clog in your toilet, just read on and follow all the steps for the best and ultimate result.
+This is a comprehensive guide on how to get rid of a clog, just read on and follow all the steps for the best and ultimate result.

 You already know how bad it is to get a fully clogged toilet in a Saturday evening, when you cannot get to the hardware store, and you are about to host a party.

 This article will show you how to unclog you toilet using just hot water and shampoo.
 There are so many other methods of clearing your toilet drain but try this first.